Updated October, 2019

 Section 1.
 The name of the Association shall be “The South Coast Jack Russell Terrier Club”, hereinafter referred to as the SCJRTC.

 Section 2.
 The objectives and purposes of the SCJRTC shall be to:

-(d) Maintain a local rescue network and work with and support the Russell Rescue of
+(d) Maintain a local rescue network and work with and support a national rescue associated with the national club.

 (e) Maintain a current list of the names and addresses of all members of the SCJRTC.